What is final pay?

 Sick leave payout

 Sick leave is usually one less thing you need to worry about.
-In most cases, you are not required to pay out your employee’s sick leave when they leave your business.
+In most cases, unused sick leave is not normally paid out when an employee leaves your business.
 However, there are some exceptions.
 Again, make sure you check your employee’s award or registered agreement.
-These documents may say that an employee is entitled to cash out their sick leave during employment if certain conditions are met, such as:
+These documents may say that an employee is entitled to cash out their sick leave during employment if certain conditions are met.

 Long service leave payout